JoseRoca/WinFBX/docs/Databases/ADO Classes/ADO.md

 # <a name="CADOBase"></a>CADOBase Class

-The **CAdoBase** class, from which the other ADO classes inherit, initializes and uninitializes the COM library and implements two methods, **GetLastResult** and **SetResult** used by the derived classes to store the result codes of ADO calls.
+The **CADOBase** class, from which the other ADO classes inherit, initializes and uninitializes the COM library and implements two methods, **GetLastResult** and **SetResult** used by the derived classes to store the result codes of ADO calls.

 ### <a name="GetLastResult"></a>GetLastResult